DeepakXD94/ReuvenLernerExercises/README.md

 # Reuven Lerner Exercises

-The GitHub repo where I store ans showcase the soding exercises and challenges from Reuven Lerner's 'Python Workout 50 exercises'.
+The GitHub repo where I store and showcase the coding exercises and challenges from Reuven Lerner's 'Python Workout 50 exercises'.